In this article, you will learn about the benefits of offering bank transfers (ACH) to your clients.

 Bank transfers are fairly common, often used as the payment method for processing direct deposit paychecks and automatic billing for utilities and other monthly expenses.

-In Workiz, bank transfers are available for all invoices with totals of $100 or more.
+In Workiz, bank transfers are available for all estimate deposits or invoice subtotals of $20 or more.
 Bank transfers can be used to make full or partial payments.

 Why use a bank transfer?